GRIFFINCollaboration/griffin-dashboard/README.md

  - Finally, start the data fetching cycle with the block
 ```
 function dataUpdate(){
-    console.log(dataStore.ODB['Run Title'])
+    console.log(dataStore.ODB.Experiment['Name'])
 }
+dataStore.heartbeat.callback = dataUpdate;

 dataStore.heartbeat.scriptQueries = ['http://'+dataStore.host+'/?cmd=jcopy&odb0=Experiment&encoding=json-p-nokeys&callback=ODBfetchCallback']
-dataStore.heartbeat.callback = dataUpdate;
 heartbeat();
 ```
  Here we:
-   - define `dataUpdate`, which is what we want to do *after* we've received all the information we requested.
+   - set `dataStore.heartbeat.callback` to `dataUpdate`, or the name of whatever function we want to run after every heartbeat is complete.
    - make sure `dataStore.hearbeat.scriptQueries` has something to go looking for; these queries will circumvent cross origin restrictions, most notably useful for pulling stuff out of the ODB.
    - kick things off with a call to `heartbeat()`.

 Also have a look at `templates/demo/demo-template.html`.
 Key points:

- - CSS (or other scripts) that pretain only to this template should live alongside the template html in the same directory, and be pulled in with the usual `<link>` and `<script>` tags here, like the very first line in this file.
+ - CSS (or other scripts) that pertain only to this template should live alongside the template html in the same directory, and be pulled in with the usual `<link>` and `<script>` tags here, like the very first line in this file.
  - Wrap all your html in a template tag that looks like `<template id='template-name'>`
  - Any javascript specific to this template can be included in `<script>` tags at the end, and will be available at global scope.

 That's it!
+Fire up demo.html in Chrome or Firefox, and don't forget to open the console to see the callbacks at work.
 The actual dashboard pages provide more sophisticated examples, but they all follow this basic structure.